Enjoying Spring in Japan: Where to Go, What to Pack (& How to Avoid Crowds) | The Invisible Tourist x Lisa in Japan

 If you’ve seen my detailed guide about the best time to visit Japan for cherry blossoms, you’ll notice a common theme.
 The majority of cherry blossoms emerge from late March to mid-April, and last for a little over a week at full bloom.
 Due to the incredibly short duration of the blooms, sakura hotspots around the country become very crowded with locals and tourists alike.

 I’m about to let you in on a little secret I discovered when planning my Japan spring trip.
 If you’re wanting to witness the magic of blossom viewing, you don’t need to wait until April like everyone else – seriously!
-This kind of experience can begin as early as mid-February, meaning a more intimate encounter without the overwhelming crowds – I’m about to show you where.
+This kind of experience can begin as early as mid-February, meaning a more intimate encounter without the overwhelming crowds – and I’m about to show you where.

 If you’re planning your honeymoon in Japan, you’re probably hoping to avoid crowds and have a more romantic, less hectic time together during this popular season.
-So let’s take a look at where to go during spring in Japan for plum and cherry blossom viewing, as photographed by the very talented Lisa:
+So let’s take a look at where to go during spring in Japan for plum and cherry blossom viewing, as photographed by the very talented Lisa.

 For plum blossom viewing